Cell Counting & Viability in Microcarrier Cultures

 Using NucleoCounter® Instruments for Adherent Cells

-Scaling up the culture of stem cells, virus or other cells for drug production and therapeutic uses can be challenging.
+Scaling up the culture of stem cells, virus-producing cells, or other cells for drug production and therapeutic uses can be challenging.
 Microcarriers offer a convenient method for growing adherent cells in bioreactors.
 They allow for culturing a large number of cells in a smaller volume and help to reduce process complexity and labor intensity even in large-scale productions.

 Microcarriers serve as a scaffold that adherent cells attach to, allowing them to proliferate while a bioreactor keeps the cell-microcarrier complex freely suspended in the media.
 Therefore, adherent cell lines are grown like suspension cells, simplify scaling and allow existing resources to be leveraged for process optimization and production.